The Meshtastic Offline Survival Guide

 This isn't really Meshtastic's fault; it's just how modern open source projects go these days, but even so there doesn't seem to be a how to host this project offline section in the docs.
 Development and discussion takes place mainly on Github, Discord, Reddit, and Youtube.
 In a real emergency, you will not have access to these and will be merely alone with your accumulated knowledge, perhaps with others who will turn to you for answers.

 Or, maybe you are simply somewhere without reliable internet access, and want to learn about and test out Meshtastic.
-This is how I first became aware of this problem.
+This is how I first became aware of this shortcoming, and it instantly turns something that was supposed to be fun into a frustrating experience.

 Most Meshtastic tutorials cover how to take your hardware, flash the firmware, setup the client, and start talking on the network.
 This is not one of those guides; here, we'll be setting up your computer with all the prerequisites needed to be able to do those tasks without access to the internet.
 This author might assume you have some familiarity with networking, installing Linux, and working with ESP32s and electronics, but maybe not so much knowledge about modern web dev stacks, because that describes me pretty well.